Leon Breitling started Breiling SA over 130 years ago in 1884.

 As for the bezel, it is uni-direction steel with markers indicating every five minutes.
 The 0 position also includes a sapphire protect lume pip.
-The bezel adds a third timing mechanism, too, in addition to the built-in timer and chronograph.
+It adds a third timing mechanism, too, in addition to the built-in timer and chronometer.

-The dial for the Breitling Aerospace Evo Titanium is polished with a centralized logo.
+The dial for the Breitling Aerospace Titanium is polished with a centralized logo.
 There is a rotating backlight for maximum readability.
 The luminescence is robust, so you can get the most out of their watch, even in dark conditions.
 The model does an excellent job of melding traditional and modern luxury with accurate timing mechanisms, highly accessible features, and a forward-thinking design.

 All Aerospace watches come with quartz movements, which is synonymous with battery power.
 The watches come with a two-year international warranty, and the mechanical movements have coverage for up to five years.
 Breitling recommends that users bring their watch in for maintenance or complete service regularly.

 Maintenance service should occur every two years for quartz watches.
 That includes cleaning the case and metal bracelet, changing the seal, checking water resistance, and monitoring the movement and watch functions.
 During the service, the technician will also review and change the battery.

-Complete service should occur every four to six years.
+Complete review and service should occur every four to six years.
 That includes all the aforementioned services plus lubricating, adjusting, and resetting the movement function parameters.
 Complete service includes refurbishing the case and bracelet, though this option is not available for models with black carbon surface treatments.

 If you don't bring your watch in for service, note that Breitling batteries come with a lifespan of three to four years.
 The watch's manual will denote the specific type of battery needed for replacement.
 Additionally, you can pop out some watch batteries and snap back the case while others require special screwdrivers to remove the shell.

 Your questions answered.

-The Breitling Aerospace Evo comes with two display modes for time of day.
+The Breitling Aerospace Evo watch comes with two display modes for time of day.
 That includes military-style and two 12-hour periods, as common with combat watches.
 After selecting the second time zone, press down to display A.M., P.M., or not letters, respectively.